Skip to content

 The pieces of the puzzle

-A logo consists of many different elements and the one you choose to incorporate into your logo will say a lot about your brand2.
-Not only is it important to choose wisely2, but also to know how to pair them in a harmonious way.
+A logo consists of many different elements and the one you choose to incorporate into your logo will say a lot about your brand

 Color(s)

 Color can be a powerful tool in any logo design; it will communicate the essence of your brand.
 Indeed, colors have certain emotions and ideas attached to them and you can use those associations to your advantage.
 However, the psychology behind color is complex and colors mean different things in different contexts.
-At the end of the day, choosing the right colors requires a mix of science and intuition4.
+At the end of the day, choosing the right colors requires a mix of science and intuition

 It’s helpful to reference color psychology in your design process, but ultimately what matters is whether or not people feel something when they look at your logo.Alessandro Tersigni

-Nonetheless, when it comes to incorporating color into your logo, less is more2.
-It is better not to exceed three colors.
+2. It is better not to exceed three colors.
 In addition, an effective logo works in color AND in black and white.
 Specifically, the design should not rely on colors, and for this reason, it is actually best to start working on it in black and white.

 Shape(s)